+'''

+Management

+Resources

+Storage

 Filesystems

+Grow

-Grow '''
+'''

-- 2. The Filesystem screen in the wizard lists the current filesystems along with their usage and size.
+- 2. The Filesystem screen lists the current filesystems along with their usage and size.
 Select the filesystem you want to grow and click Next. - 3.
-The Size screen lets you enter the size in gigabytes3 by which the filesystem should be grown and click Next. - 4.
-The Confirmation screen displays the current size of the filesystem and the amount to grow the filesystem.
+The Size screen lets you enter the size in gigabytes3 by which the filesystem should be grown.
+Click Next. - The Confirmation screen displays the current size of the filesystem and the amount to grow the filesystem.
 Click Next. - 5.
 The Growing screen displays a "please wait" message during the growing process.
 Click Next after the operation is finished and the completion message displays. - 6.
 The Finished screen indicates that the larger filesystem is available.
 Select Done.